lexinlevan1/INST377-Final-LetUsCook/docs/developer-manual.md

 * git clone repo
 * ensure Node.js and npm are installed
-* npm install dependencies including:
+* To install dependencies listed below, run `npm install` with the current directory of the repo in your terminal.
   * @supabase/supabase-js
   * body-parser
   * dontev
   * express
   * nodemon
+  * node-fetch

 ### Running the Application